TaylorDarneille/818-express-auth/readme.md

 npm i
 ```

-3. Create a `config.json` with the following code:
+3. [OPTIONAL] Change the database names in `config/config.json` to names of your choosing:
 ```json
 {
   "development": {